Classical Guitar Studio

 · Guitar Technique (comprising scales and music theory)

-Cost: Sessions are held on Tuesdays and Thursdays.
-Individual weekly lessons (30 minutes) at $130.00 a month.
+Cost: Sessions are held on Tuesdays or Thursdays.
+Individual weekly lessons (30 minutes) $25.00

 Ensemble: For Students who have advanced beyond the beginning level and are interested in participating in a performing ensemble that will challenge their current skills.
 The class meets once a week for a 60-minute rehearsal and is scheduled to accommodate each student’s availability.